heroiclabs/nakama-docs/docs/authentication.md

 ## Session

 When an authentication call succeeds, the server responds with a [session](/session) object.
-A session object contains at least the following:
+The session object contains at least the following:
 - the user's ID
 - the user's name
 - a token used to authenticate subsequent user messages
 - the session creation time
 - the session expiration time

-## Socket

-Socket is a means by which a client and a nakama server communicate to enable realtime features such as [multiplayer](/gameplay-multiplayer-realtime), [notifications](/social-in-app-notifications) and [status updates](/social-status), [passing stream data](/advanced-streams) or [real-time chat](/social-realtime-chat).
+Once the client obtains the session object, you can utilize Nakama's realtime features such as [multiplayer](/gameplay-multiplayer-realtime), [notifications](/social-in-app-notifications) and [status updates](/social-status), [passing stream data](/advanced-streams) or [real-time chat](/social-realtime-chat).

-A socket can be created after a session is obtained.
-Most of nakama clients do not do this automatically so you should handle the connection your own code.

 ```js tab="JavaScript"
 var socket = client.createSocket();